Matthew Stafford Player Prop Bets for NFL Week 14 | Los Angeles vs. Arizona 12/13/2021

 Season Stats

-- He has added 39 rushing yards on 25 carries, averaging 3.3 yards per game.
+- He's also contributed in the ground game, with 39 rushing yards (3.3 ypg) on 25 carries.

-- The Rams have run 60.5% passing plays and 39.5% rushing plays this season.
-They rank eighth in the NFL in scoring.
+- The Rams have thrown the ball in 60.5% of their plays from scrimmage this year while staying on the ground 39.5% of the time.
+This offensive attack ranks eighth in the NFL in points scored.

-- Stafford accounts for 60.3% of his team's red zone plays, with 85 of his 438 pass attempts coming from inside the opponent's 20-yard line.
+- Stafford has attempted 85 of his 438 passes in the red zone, accounting for 60.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Stafford's matchup with the Cardinals.